top of page

 Counsellor | Senior Practitioner

-Jill is the Counsellor at The Holistic Centre for Neurodiversity.
-She is also the movement consultant and practitioner of the Developmental Support Multidisciplinary team.
-Jill brings over a decade of experience supporting neurodivergent and disabled children, adults, and families across community, residential, and private practice settings.
-Her work is deeply grounded in building safe, respectful therapeutic relationships that honour each client’s lived experience.
+She brings over a decade of experience supporting neurodivergent and disabled children, adults, and families across community, residential, and private practice settings.
+Jill’s work is grounded in building safe, respectful therapeutic relationships that honour each client’s lived experience.

 Kaisi Rolfe